 - To provide a working knowledge of the collection and use of nutritional information from surveys with particular reference to nutritional surveillance in the UK

 - To provide an overview of food regulation and labelling in the UK

-- To introduce the broad issues around food security and sustainability of supply at home and globally
+- To introduce the issues of food security and sustainability of supply in the UK and globally

-- To introduce the key issues in international nutrition, and develop knowledge on public health intervention in challenging environments.
+- To introduce the key issues in international nutrition, stimulate understanding of their underlying causes and context, and become familiar with aspects of nutrition intervention in challenging environments.

 C - Cognitive/analytical